 As an example, a preventive intervention in families with internationally adopted infants significantly enhanced maternal sensitivity and also significantly reduced disorganized attachment: in the intervention group there were only 6% disorganized-attached children compared with 22% in the control group.
 This study used a brief intervention of three home-based sessions of video feedback focusing on parental sensitivity, with the intervention starting when the child was six months old.
 Based on the positive outcomes of this study, adoption practice in the Netherlands has changed.
-New adoptive parents can apply for a new adoption after-care service: up to four sessions of video feedback intervention used in adoptive parents make use of this new service.
-The video-feedback intervention used in adoptive families was extended and adapted into the Leiden VIPP (Video-feedback Intervention to Promote Positive Parenting).
+New adoptive parents can apply for a new adoption after-care service: up to four sessions of video feedback, implemented by a central adoption service organization financed by the government.
+An increasing number of adoptive parents make use of this new service.
+The video-feedback Intervention used in adoptive families was extended and adapted into the Leiden VIPP (Video-feedback Intervention to Promote Positive Parenting).
 The VIPP program and several adaptations and extensions have been used in different cultures and contexts, for example with insecure or eating-disordered mothers, in families with premature and sick infants or externalizing toddlers, and in a daycare setting.